General Data Protection Regulation (GDPR) FAQ

 Is a Privacy Impact Assessment required for use of the Airship platform?

 Under the GDPR, Privacy Impact Assessments are needed where personal data processing, particularly processing using new technologies, would likely result in high risk to the rights and freedoms of data subjects.
-As Airship prohibits processing via the Airship platform any sensitive personal data or “special classes of data” as defined in the GDPR as well as any individual financial data, credit or debit card numbers, government issued identification numbers, or data relating to criminal history, use of the Airship platform would not likely result in high risk to the rights and freedoms of data subjects.
+As the Airship platform is not typically used by customers to process sensitive personal data and Airship otherwise prohibits processing “special classes of data” as defined in the GDPR as well as any individual financial data, credit or debit card numbers, government issued identification numbers, or data relating to criminal history, use of the Airship platform would not likely result in high risk to the rights and freedoms of data subjects.

 As a data processor, Airship relies on our customers’ decision on whether to conduct a Privacy Impact Assessment for their current and intended use of the Airship platform, and Airship commits to supporting our customers in that process.